qTeePie/rust-foundations/notes.md

 ✨ `cargo clean` won’t delete it — this diva doesn’t wipe easily.
 ❗ Never add `Cargo.lock` to `.gitignore` (for binary projects).

+When you want to update a crate &rarr; `cargo update`.

 #### 🏗️ `target/`

 - All compiled output lives here (`target/debug/`, `target/release/`)